ravibayyana/PowerPositionService/README.md

 # How to run the project

-- Either user can Debug or run it as a service
+- User can Either Debug or Run it as a service
  >   Debug
  - Build the project in visual studio
  - Run (Ctrl+F5) or Debug(F5)